Cocoa Prices Resume Rally on Tight Supplies

-May NY cocoa on Monday rallied sharply and edged to a new contract high due to ongoing West African cocoa supply concerns.
+May NY cocoa today rallied sharply to a new contract high due to ongoing West African cocoa supply concerns.

 Smaller cocoa exports from Nigeria, the world's fifth largest cocoa producer, are bullish for prices after Nigeria's Jan cocoa exports fell -15% y/y to 36,941 MT.